NCAR/NHUG/docs/nhug/monthly-meetings/index.md

 # NHUG Monthly Meetings

-NHUG holds monthly meetings featuring different HPC-related topics.
-Our aim is to build a vibrant community around HPC-related issues and to bolster collaboration within the NCAR HPC user community.
-These meetings provide provides a venue for discussion, coordination and showcasing NCAR HPC-related work in progress.
+NHUG holds monthly meetings featuring different HPC-related topics, __on the third Tuesday of the month, from 1 p.m. to 2 p.m.
+Mountain Time__.
+Our goal is to build a vibrant community around HPC-related issues and to increase collaboration within the NCAR HPC user community.
+These meetings provide a venue for discussion, coordination, and showcasing NCAR HPC-related work in progress.

+All NCAR HPC users, regardless of experience or sophistication, are welcome and encouraged to attend.

 What to Expect at NHUG Meetings: